 Throughout the presentation, the guitarist performed songs to demonstrate how the music from a variety of cultures connect with each other like stars of a constellation to influence his compositions.

 To listen to the “Constellation of Cultures” replay, visit: https://youtu.be/4GnOi4cRSrA.

 Charles Bray ’22 Lands Competitive Summer Internship at McLean Hospital

-Charles Bray ’22 has landed a summer internship within The McLean Mental Health Research Summer Program, which seeks to engage scientific curiosity, create research opportunities, and promote academic success in mental health research for promising young Black, Indigenous, and underrepresented students of color interested in pursuing a career in research or have not yet explored the . . .
+Charles Bray ’22 has landed a summer internship within The McLean Mental Health Research Summer Program, which seeks to engage scientific curiosity, create research opportunities, and . . .